St. Louis Cardinals (NFL): 1960s

 The Cardinals were competitive for much of the 1960s.
 New stars emerged in Larry Wilson, Charley Johnson, Jim Bakken, Sonny Randle, and Jim Hart.
 Violet Bidwill Wolfner died in 1962, and her sons, Bill and Charles, Jr. took control.
 Although the Cardinals made a good account of themselves in their first decade in St. Louis, they never won their conference, a prerequisite for playing in the NFL championship game during this decade.
 In those days, the conference champions advanced directly to the championship game, with no playoff round.

 In 1964, the Cardinals got off to a good start, going undefeated in their first four games (all on the road), their only blemish being a 33-33 tie against the Cleveland Browns.
 However, the Cardinals were then forced to play what was supposed to be their home opener against the Baltimore Colts at Memorial Stadium when their landlords reached the World Series.
+Under the terms of their lease, the football Cardinals could not use Busch Stadium until the baseball Cardinals' season was finished.
 They lost to the Colts 47-27 in Baltimore.
 The defeat in the extra road game proved painfully decisive as while St. Louis finished 9–4–1 and second in the Eastern Conference (enough to qualify for a postseason game) a victory by the Browns over the New York Giants denied them a championship berth by a mere half game.
 The team finished the year with a Playoff Bowl win over the Packers by a score of 24-17 to finish third place.
 At the time, it was the franchise's only postseason win in St. Louis; it has since been retconned as an exhibition game.

 By 1964, the Bidwills were disappointed with the progress of the new downtown stadium and considered moving the team to Atlanta.
 St. Louis city leaders provided some incentives, which combined with groundbreaking at a new stadium later that year persuaded them to stay.
 While the football team would continue to be tenants in the new facility, they received better lease terms.
 Furthermore, the new venue was a "cookie-cutter" multipurpose stadium, considered state-of-the-art at the time and designed from the outset to readily accommodate both baseball and football.
 The new stadium would eventually be completed in 1966 and be named Busch Memorial Stadium after the owner of the baseball team.
 A new expansion team, the Falcons of the NFL, was eventually created for Atlanta and began play in 1966, while a different St. Louis team would move to Atlanta: the NBA Hawks in 1968.